ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

-- `phaseOfWater` which takes an `int` and returns `"vapor"` if the number is greater than or equal to 100, `"liquid"` if the number is less than 100 and greater than 0, and `"solid"` if the number is less than 0.
+- `phaseOfWater` which takes an `int` and returns `"vapor"` if the number is greater than or equal to 100, `"liquid"` if the number is less than 100 and greater than 0, and `"solid"` if the number is less than or equal to 0.
 - `maxDifference` which takes three `int`s and returns the largest absolute difference between any two of them.
 For example, `maxDifference` applied to `1`, `-1`, and `5` should return `6` because the difference between -1 and